daily-co/react-native-daily-js/README.md

 ### Participant count

 Keep in mind that simultaneously displaying videos for numerous participants can use up a lot of your phone's resources.
 This can make the app run more slowly and use up more of your battery, especially if you're using an older device.
 For larger meetings, consider only displaying a few videos at a time.
-In a future release, `daily-js`'s [track subscription APIs](https://www.daily.co/blog/create-dynamic-meetings-using-track-subscriptions/) will be brought over to `react-native-daily-js`.
+In a future release, `daily-js`'s [track subscription APIs](https://www.daily.co/blog/create-dynamic-meetings-using-track-subscriptions/) will be brought over to `react-native-daily-js`, letting you avoid the network bandwidth cost of receiving video for off-screen participants.

 ### Device orientation